sngular/kloadgen/docs/getting-started.md

 ## Quickstart

-If you want to start right away with your load tests, you can run this project as a standalone jar file.
+If you want to start right away with your load tests, you can run this project as a standalone JAR file.

 ### Standalone installation